arsy786/spring-framework-tutorials/README.md

 ## 1. Configuration

 "Bean" is a key concept of the Spring Framework.
-The objects that form the backbone of your (Spring) application that are managed by the Spring IoC container are called beans.
+They are the objects that form the backbone of your (Spring) application and are managed by the Spring IoC container.

 Therefore, a bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.